vh-dev10/Accuknox-django-trainee-assignment/question 2.md

 ### Question 2
 ####  Do django signals run in the same thread as the caller?
 Please support your answer with a code snippet that conclusively proves your stance.
 The code does not need to be elegant and production ready, we just need to understand your logic.

 Now, by default Django signals run in the same thread as the caller.
-Which means that at the time of raising a signal, the connected signal handlers are executed in synchrony in the same thread as the signal raising code.
+Which means that at the time of raising a signal, the connected signal handlers are executed in synchrony in the same thread as the signal raising code.<br>
 Here is a code snippet to demonstrate this:
 ``` Python
 import threading